drademann/kata-playground-typescript/README.md

 A description with requirements for each Kata is included in each test.

+_Hint_: You may use Wallaby's feature of taking `.only` into account to only execute the tests of your current Kata.

 Remember the TDD and Kata rules:

 - Do one task at a time.